Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 Boids particle systems are controlled by a limited artificial intelligence, which can be programmed to follow basic rules and behaviors.
-They are ideal for simulating flocks, swarms, herds and schools of various kind of animals, insects and fishes or predators vs preys simulations.
+They are ideal for simulating flocks, swarms, herds and schools of various kind of animals, insects and fishes or predators vs. preys simulations.
 They can react on the presence of other objects and on the members of their own system.
 Boids can handle only a certain amount of information, therefore the sequence of the Behavior settings is very important.